 On August 27, 2012, a complaint was filed by Blue Spike, LLC naming the Company in a patent infringement case (Blue Spike, LLC v.
 Audible Magic Corporation, et al., United States District Court for the Eastern District of Texas).
 The complaint alleges that the Company has infringed U.S. Patent No. 7,346,472 with a listed issue date of March 18, 2008, entitled "Method and Device for Monitoring and Analyzing Signals," U.S. Patent No. 7,660,700 with a listed issue date of February 9, 2010, entitled "Method and Device for Monitoring and Analyzing Signals," U.S. Patent No. 7,949,494 with a listed issue date of May 24, 2011, entitled "Method and Device for Monitoring and Analyzing Signals" and U.S. Patent No. 8,214,175 with a listed issue date of July 3, 2012, entitled "Method and Device for Monitoring and Analyzing Signals."
 The complaint seeks an injunction enjoining infringement, damages and pre- and post-judgment costs and interest.
 The Company answered and filed counterclaims against Blue Spike on December 3, 2012.
 The Company amended its answer and counterclaims on July 15, 2013.
-This complaint is subject to indemnification by one of the Company reasonably estimate the potential loss, if any.
+This complaint is subject to indemnification by one of the Company's vendors.
+The Company cannot yet determine whether it is probable that a loss will be incurred in connection with this complaint, nor can the Company reasonably estimate the potential loss, if any.